- Due to the COVID-19 pandemic, the GRE will be waived for the Fall 2021 admission cycle.

 Successful applicants to graduate study at UIC will have studied physical or life sciences, engineering, computer science, mathematics, biology, or pre-medicine as undergraduates.
 Upon entry into any graduate program in the Department of Bioengineering, students must have completed Calculus 1 through 3 (or equivalent), Differential Equations, and Linear Algebra.

 Would you like to know more about our bioengineering/bioinformatics graduate programs?
-Please fill out the form below, and we will respond with information about your program of interest at UIC.
+Please fill out the form linked below, and we will respond with information about your program of interest at UIC.

 Reach out to our graduate team with any questions

 Application Requirements for MS and PhD Students

 Applicants must meet the requirements of the Graduate College and the requirements of the bioengineering department.
 Please note that GRE scores are not required.
 In general, applicants should be prepared with:

 - Admissions application completed online